Flowerdale, Alberta: Early history and settlement

 Between 1857 and 1860, an expedition assessed whether land containing Flowerdale had agricultural potential.
-The investigation, led by John Palliser, ultimately advised against settling in the semi-arid region today known as Palliser's triangle.
+The investigation, led by John Palliser, ultimately advised against settling in the semi-arid region today known as Palliser's Triangle.
 Even so, Canada's expansionist government acquired the lands now known as the Prairies, and offered settlers free land for use as farms and homesteads.
-Thousands of primarily European settlers moved to the Triangle between 1870 to 1930.
+Thousands of primarily European settlers moved to the Triangle between 1870 and 1930.

-Establishment of Flowerdale: 1900-1911
+Establishment of Flowerdale: 1900–1911

 A. R. Stewart inside his store, and resident Fred Schofield; 1911.

 Flowerdale was one of several farming communities along Berry Creek that were, between 1909 and 1917, connected by a stagecoach service that transported mail and passengers.
 Settlement had begun in the area in the first decade of the 20th century.

 A post office opened for the settlement, bearing the name Flowerdale, in May 1911.
 Arthur Stewart Sr., its first postmaster, also operated a general store, which received stock transported by wagon from the nearby settlement of Bassano.
 One resident, Louis O'Reilly, would recall Stewart's store being "the first store in that part of the country," and people would travel for miles to purchase "everything from a can of beans to a marriage license."
 Stewart and his family constructed a stone house soon after arriving, which may be the ruins visible at the site today.

 A Flowerdale school also opened in 1911, serving children from surrounding localities.